the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 We covered unidirectional data flows before, and the same law applies for the input field, which updates the local state with the `searchTerm` to filter the list.
 When the state changes, the `render()` method runs again and uses the recent `searchTerm` from the local state to apply the filter condition.

+But didn't we forget something in the input element?
 An HTML input tag comes with a `value` attribute.
 The value attribute usually contains the value shown in the input field.
 In this case, that is the `searchTerm` property.
 Form elements such as `<input>`, `<textarea>`, and `<select>` hold their own state in plain HTML.
 They modify the value internally once someone changes it from the outside.
 In React, that's called an **uncontrolled component**, because it handles its own state.
 We want to make sure those elements are **controlled components** instead.

 To do this, we set the value attribute of the input field, which is already saved in the `searchTerm` state property, so we can access it from there: